mayerrobert/jmurmel/mlib.md

 `dogenerator` creates a generator by eval'ing `generator-form` and iterates over the values yielded by subsequent generator applications.

+### Function: length
+    (length sequence) -> length

+Since: 1.1

+Returns the length of `sequence`.

+### Function: reverse
+    (reverse sequence) -> reversed-sequence

+Since: 1.1

+If `sequence` is a list then return a fresh list with elements in reversed order, if `sequence` is a vector then return a fresh reversed vector.

+### Function: remove-if
+    (remove-if pred sequence) -> sequence

+Since: 1.1

+Return a fresh sequence without the elements for which `pred` evaluates to non-nil.

+### Function: remove
+    (remove elem sequence) -> sequence

+Since: 1.1

+Return a fresh sequence without occurrences of `elem`.
+An occurrence is determined by `eql`.

+### Function: map
+    (map result-type function sequences+) -> result

+Since 1.3

+Applies `function` to successive sets of arguments in which one argument is obtained from each sequence.
+The function is called first on all the elements with index 0, then on all those with index 1, and so on.
+The result-type specifies the type of the resulting sequence.

+`map` returns `nil` if `result-type` is `nil`.
+Otherwise, `map` returns a sequence such that element j is the result of applying `function` to element j of each of the sequences.
+The result sequence is as long as the shortest of the sequences.

+Similar to CL `map`, see http://clhs.lisp.se/Body/f_map.htm.

+### Function: map-into
+    (map-into result-list function sequence*) -> result-list

+Since: 1.2

+Destructively modifies `result-list` to contain the results of applying `function` to each element in the argument lists in turn.
+The iteration terminates when the shortest list (of any of the lists or the result-list) is exhausted.

+If `result-list` is `nil`, `map-into` returns `nil`.

+Similar to CL `map-into`, see http://clhs.lisp.se/Body/f_map_in.htm, only lists are supported as result-list, tough.

+### Function: reduce
+    (reduce func sequence [from-end-p]) -> result

+Since: 1.1

+If `sequence` is empty then `reduce` will return `(func)`.

+Otherwise if `sequence` contains one element then `reduce` will return this element.

+Otherwise if `from-end-p` is omitted or `nil` then `func` will be called with the first two elements of the `sequence` and subsequently with the previous result and the next element, and `reduce` will return the last result from `func`.

+Otherwise if `from-end-p` is given and non-nil then `func` will be called with the last two elements of the `sequence` and subsequently with the previous result and the previous element, and `reduce` will return the last result from `func`.

+### Function: identity
+    (identity object) -> object

+Since: 1.1

+`identity` returns its argument `object`.

+### Function: constantly
+    (constantly value) -> function

+Since: 1.1

+`constantly` returns a function that accepts any number of arguments, that has no side-effects, and that always returns `value`.

+### Function: complement
+    (complement function) -> complement-function

+Since: 1.1

+`complement` returns a function that takes the same arguments as `function`, and has the same side-effect behavior as `function`, but returns only a single value: a boolean with the opposite truth value of that which would be returned as the value of `function`.

 ### Function: every
     (every function sequence+) -> boolean